Kotlin/kotlinx.coroutines/docs/flow.md

 </div>

-> You can get full code [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-26.kt).
+> You can get the full code from [here](../kotlinx-coroutines-core/jvm/test/guide/example-flow-26.kt).

-This code successfully catches an exception in [collect] terminal operator and, as you can see, no more values are emitted after that:
+This code successfully catches an exception in [collect] terminal operator and, as we see, no more values are emitted after that:

 ```text
 Emitting 1